loosely-covered/set-lists/lead-sheet/Nothing-Compares-2-U.md

 I could put my arms around any girl I choose
 But it just reminds me of you
 I went to the doctor and guess what it told me
-Said, "Boy, you better try to have fun no matter what you do."
+Said boy, u betta try to have fun no matter what u do
 But he's a fool

 ### Chorus  4x

-Cause nothing compares
-Nothing compares ... to you

 ### Guitar Solo  12x+1